1988–89 Connecticut Huskies men's basketball team

 The 1988–89 Connecticut Huskies men's basketball team represented the University of Connecticut in the 1988–89 collegiate men's basketball season.
 The Huskies completed the season with an 18–13 overall record.
-The Huskies were members of the Big East Conference where they finished with a 6–10 record.
-They made it to the quarterfinals in the 1989 National Invitation Tournament.
+They were members of the Big East Conference where they finished with a 6–10 record.
+Connecticut made it to the quarterfinals in the 1989 National Invitation Tournament before losing to UAB 85–79.
 The Huskies played their home games at Hugh S. Greer Field House in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by third-year head coach Jim Calhoun.